NetFoundry/azure-deploy/NetworkLoadBalancer/GCP/README.md

     [Api Key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)

 1. Clone the repo and cd into NetworkLoadBalancer/GCP/tf-provider
-1. Create provider.tf in this folder with the api fiel deatisl in it as shown:
+1. Create provider.tf in this folder with the api file details in it as shown:
-    ```json
+    ```powershell
     provider "google" {
         project     = "YOUR PROJECT NAME"
         region      = "us-east1"